Piano chords

 Piano Learning Resources

-- Piano Booster · Software that reads Musical Instrument Digital Interface files and takes input from the MIDI instrument connected to your computer displaying the musical notes as you play.
+- Musical notation software · Reads MIDI (Musical Instrument Digital Interface) files and takes input from the MIDI instrument connected to your computer to display musical notes as you play.
 Windows, Mac, Linux versions.
 Open source.

 ♫ Thanks to Matthew De Ver, Stefano Giaccio, Amber Paulen, and Michael Pirnot for their feedback on the piano chords poster design.